Rebecca A. (Emerick) Knieriem was born in December 1843 in Somerset County, PA, the daughter of Jonathan and Rachel (Sturtz) Emerick Sr.

 ~ Daughter Margaret Alice "Maggie" (Knieriem) Witt ~

 On Nov.
-24, 1891, at the age of 21, Maggie was joined in wedlock with 33-year-old widower Levi Witt (1857-1944), son of John G. and Rebecca Margaret (Shaffer) Witt.
+24, 1891, at the age of 21, Maggie was joined in wedlock with 33-year-old widower Levi P. Witt (June 18, 1857-1944), son of John G. and Rebecca Margaret (Shaffer) Witt of Wellersburg.
 Rev. B. Knepper officiated at the nuptials held at the Knieriem residence.
+News of their marriage license was printed in the Somerset (PA) Herald.

 They produced three more offspring of their own -- Ruth Witt, Ralph K. Witt and Margaret Witt.

-Levi died in 1944, with burial in Roanoke's Evergreen Burial Park.
+Levi died on April 10, 1944, with burial in Roanoke's Evergreen Burial Park.

 Maggie survived as a widow for nine years and died on Aug.
 5, 1953.
 [Find-a-Grave]